 The simple answer is yes!
 Veterinary surgeon and Burns Pet Nutrition founder John Burns has understood the benefits of wholegrains for dogs since Day One.
-Over 25 years ago he started his healthy dog food business with Burns Original Chicken & Brown Rice, and the recipe has hardly changed to this day.
-This diet, along with additions to the range, such as Sensitive Chicken & Wholegrain Maize, or more recently, our Free From Range containing Buckwheat (a pseudo-grain), have helped to maintain or improve the health of hundreds of thousands of dogs.
+30 years ago he started his healthy dog food business with Burns Original Chicken & Brown Rice, and the recipe has hardly changed to this day.
+This diet, along with additions to the range, such as Sensitive Chicken & Wholegrain Maize, or more recently, our Grain Free Range containing Buckwheat (a pseudo-grain), have helped to maintain or improve the health of hundreds of thousands of dogs.

 Recently, rice and other wholegrains have been getting more and more bad press, not only in dog food but in human health as well, but despite what the latest fad diet might say, the brain loves carbohydrates!
 Your body can learn to use fat if it must, but your brain really runs on glucose, the sugars that make up carbs.
 A healthy brain is key to a healthy body.

 Carbohydrates are utilized by the body the same way regardless of source, and different sources of carbohydrates also bring nutrients such as fibre, fatty acids and amino acids.
 Some accuse grains of being ‘fillers,’ but that suggests an ingredient that offers no nutritional benefit.
-Wholegrains are a great source of carbohydrates, which are essential for doggy growth and are a crucial source of energy for most cells of the body, regardless of age.
+Wholegrains are a great source of carbohydrates, which are essential for growth and are a crucial source of energy for most cells of the body, regardless of age.

 You cannot categorise any individual ingredient or ingredient group such as grains into “good” or “bad”.
 The most important aspect is how the ingredients create a full and complete nutritional profile when put together.